Analysis | Visualizing the deadliest 12 months in modern American history

 The country only had a few hundred known cases at the time, but that was misleading.
 With limited testing, it was spreading widely and quickly without detection.
 By the end of March, hundreds of people were dying of covid-19, the disease caused by the virus, each day.

-It’s not yet known exactly how many people died of the disease over the past 12 months, nor will we likely have a precise count.
+It isn’t yet known exactly how many people died of the disease during the past 12 months, nor will we probably have a precise count.
 We do know, though, that 2020 was almost certainly the deadliest year in modern American history if not American history broadly.
-The Associated Press reported in December that the toll would likely top 3.2 million — the first time on record that the number of Americans to die in a calendar year has exceeded 3 million.
+The Associated Press reported in December that the toll would probably top 3.2 million — the first time on record that the number of Americans to die in a calendar year has exceeded 3 million.

 The only other year so obviously anomalous in the past century was 1918, a year in which there was an influenza pandemic.